 But the family came together in his last days.
 His estranged wife was the one who took care of him during his illness.
 Son-in-law Akshay Kumar was also a great comfort.

 In picture: Rajesh Khanna and Poonam Dhillon in Red Rose.
 The film was a remake of the Tamil film Sigappu Rojakkal starring Kamal Haasan and Sridevi.

-Rajesh reappeared in an ad a few months before his death, and once again became the talk of town - he was clearly unwell but the zest in his voice was intact as he intoned Babumoshai from his much-loved film Anand.
+Rajesh reappeared in an ad a few months before his death, and once again became the talk of the town - he was clearly unwell but the zest in his voice was intact as he intoned Babumoshai from his much-loved film Anand.

 In picture: Rajesh Khanna and Hema Malini.
-The duo's on-screen chemistry in Prem Nagar was appreciated by fans and critics alike
+The duo's on-screen chemistry in Prem Nagar was appreciated by fans and critics alike.

 Here are some interesting trivia you probably didn't know about Rajesh Khanna:

 Rajesh Khanna tried his hand at direction with Jai Shiv Shankar in 80s.
 His wife Dimple was paired opposite Kaka in the film, which never saw the light of the day.

 During the filming of the song Mere Sapnon Ki Rani in Aradhana, Sharmila Tagore was shooting for a Satyajit Ray film.
 Hence, director Shakti Samanta had to shoot their scenes separately and then join the scenes together.

 Rajesh Khanna's cheerful Punjabi character in Anand was based on actor-filmmaker Raj Kapoor, while his Bengali friend Bhaskar Banerjee (played by Amitabh Bachchan) was modelled on director Hrishikesh Mukherjee himself.